All biosecurity requirements must be met before Imported Food Inspection Scheme requirements apply.

 To meet our requirements, you must have either a:

-See our determination for ready-to-eat berries to find out what food safety management certificates we recognise.
+See our determination for ready-to-eat berries that are fresh or frozen to find out what food safety management certificates we will recognise.

 Community Protection (CP) question